Harlem: Demographics

 The demographics of Harlem's communities have changed throughout its history.
 In 1910, black residents formed 10% of Harlem's population, but by 1930, they had become a 70% majority.
 The period between 1910 and 1930 was marked by the Great Migration of African Americans from the South to northern cities, including New York.
 Within the city, this era also witnessed an influx of black residents from downtown Manhattan neighborhoods, where black people were feeling less welcome, to the Harlem area.

 The black population in Harlem peaked in 1950, with a 98% share of the population of 233,000.
-As of 2000, central Harlem's black residents comprised 77% of the total population of that area; however, the black population has recently declined as many African Americans move out and more immigrants move in.
-As of 2021, central Harlem's Black residents numbered 56,668, comprising 44% of the total population.
-In that regard, there are an estimated 27% (34,773) Hispanics, 18% (23,182) White, 4% (5,151) Asian, 6% (7,727) of two or more races and 2% (2,575) Other.
+In 2000, central Harlem's Black residents were 77% of the population of that area.
+The black population has declined as many African Americans move out.
+In 2020, central Harlem (consisting of the Harlem (South) and Harlem (North) neighborhood tabulation areas) was 23.7% (30,904) Hispanic, 15.2% (19,778) White, 51.8% (67,610) Black, 3.9% (5,048) Asian, 1.1% (1,492) some other non-Hispanic race, and 4.3% (5,608) Non-Hispanic of two or more races.

 Harlem suffers from unemployment rates generally more than twice the citywide average, as well as high poverty rates, and the numbers for men have been consistently worse than the numbers for women.
 Private and governmental initiatives to ameliorate unemployment and poverty have not been successful.
 During the Great Depression, unemployment in Harlem went past 20% and people were being evicted from their homes.
-At the same time, the federal government developed and instituted the redlining policy.
-This policy rated neighborhoods, such as Central Harlem, as unappealing based on the race, ethnicity, and national origins of the residents.
-Central Harlem was deemed 'hazardous' and residents living in Central Harlem were refused home loans or other investments.
-Comparably, wealthy and white residents in New York City neighborhoods were approved more often for housing loans and investment applications.
-Overall, they were given preferential treatment by city and state institutions.

-In the 1960s, uneducated black people could find jobs more easily than educated ones could, confounding efforts to improve the lives of people who lived in the neighborhood through education.
-Land owners took advantage of the neighborhood and offered apartments to the lower-class families for cheaper rent but in lower-class conditions.
+In the 1960s, land owners took advantage of the neighborhood and offered apartments to the lower-class families for cheaper rent but in lower-class conditions.
 By 1999 there were 179,000 housing units available in Harlem.
 Housing activists in Harlem state that, even after residents were given vouchers for the Section 8 housing that was being placed, many were not able to live there and had to find homes elsewhere or become homeless.
-These policies are examples of societal racism, also known as structural racism.
-As public health leaders have named structural racism as a key social determinant of health disparities between racial and ethnic minorities, these 20th century policies have contributed to the current population health disparities between Central Harlem and other New York City neighborhoods.
+These policies are examples of societal racism, a key social determinant of health disparities between racial and ethnic minorities.